 Pop Culture impact

 MLP:FiM proved an overnight sensation on the internet, and even before the first season was over, it had spawned image macros and countless forum threads full of speculation and discussion; it also led to lots of males having existential crises about enjoying a "girl's cartoon" so much.
-It also provides one of the best examples of Troper Critical Mass in action: one season of a show ostensibly for little girls contains hundreds upon hundreds of tropes, a Characters page, a fan-fiction index, and legitimate fanbases for every character under the sun.
+It also provides one of the best examples of Troper Critical Mass in action: one season of a show ostensibly for little girls contains hundreds upon hundreds of tropes, a Characters page, a fan-works index, and legitimate fanbases for every character under the sun.
 The show has spawned a variety of musical compositions and enormous quantities of fan art, enough to flood most of the Image Boards on the 'net throughout 2011 (originating in the Anonymous boards on /co/, where series creators actually visited to interact with the surprising new subculture; but swiftly spreading to message boards devoted to topics as diverse as violent video games, wrestling, and heavy metal, with Team Fortress 2 in particular becoming seen as a fortress of brony-dom).
 It has even spawned an unofficial fighting game currently in production: My Little Pony: Fighting Is Magic, which is making waves in the industry.
 There was an attempt by fans to make a multiplayer massive online game, "Equestria Online" (but the project shut down after a C&D request from Hasbro), and a spinoff of the Ace Attorney series, "My Little Investigations".
 Other game spinoffs produced by the fan community include a Rainbow Dash-mod of the [adult swim] game Robot Unicorn Attack that had hit big with the same crowd several months prior to MLP's premier, helping to establish the inherent manliness of all things rainbows and unicorns.
 Despite such ironic remarks, the show was cited by Wired as an example of "the new sincerity" in 2010's culture, with adult fans honestly defending the assertion that it took self-confidence to appreciate the show on its own merits as a celebration of innocence, friendship and tolerance.
 Others watch it for the plot.
 This video from Know Your Meme explains this evolution in better detail.
 Friendship Is Magic did not penetrate the mainstream consciousness until summer 2011, when Fox News issued a series of critiques of the "bronies" phenomenon, with William Kristol declaring it to be "worse than terrorism!"
-(The other people on the Fox panel were supportive of the trend), and other commentators comparing it to the adult fanbase of SpongeBob SquarePants, another cartoon known for its good writing that appealed to children and adults.
+(The other people on the Fox panel were supportive of the trend), and other commentators comparing it to the adult fanbase of Spongebob Squarepants, another cartoon known for its good writing that appealed to children and adults.
 Of course, America has a long and storied history of producing and marketing animation exclusively for kids.
 The resulting fan response led to a series of Shout Outs by other media figures, including Stephen Colbert (who gave a brohoof "to all my bronies!")
 Much like Trek or Doctor Who, the MLP fandom has spawned its own culture with distinctive lingo and code phrases.note The show and other official material even reference the fandom and occasionally canonize fanon, such as DJ Pon-3 and Derpy.
-While the phrase "brony" originally referred to the male audience, it has since come to mean any adult fan of the show male or female to a certain extent (there are those who would call female fans "pegasisters").
+While the phrase "brony" originally referred to the male audience, it has since come to mean any adult fan of the show – male or female – to a certain extent (there are those who would call female fans "pegasisters").
 The high-profile fansite Equestria Daily, which went online on January 19, 2011, has visibly shown the surprisingly quick growth of the fanbase.
 To compare, it took 57 days for the site to reach 1 million hits.
 Now the site racks up a million hits every 1-2 days.
 On January 12, 2013, the site passed 300 million hits.
 At least one episode is available in Bin Weevils, the entire first season is available in German on the official German & Swiss Nickelodeon sites, the episode "MMMystery on the Friendship Express" is available on Hasbro's official US site, the episode "A Canterlot Wedding - Part 1" is available with Spanish fansubs on an official Mexican My Little Pony site, and one or two recent episodes are usually available on The Hub's official site in the US.
 DVDs are being released in various regions (with the completeness of the releases depending on the region), and selected episodes are being added in pairs to the Leap Frog App Center.
 The entire first and second seasons are available from YouTube and Google Play, the entire first through third seasons are available from Netflix, and all of the episodes that have already aired can be bought on iTunes if you're lucky enough to live somewhere in the one-third of the world where they're available.
 On July 4th 2011, the show began airing in the UK on Boomerang, and premiered on Boomerang worldwide soon after.
 German Audio Adaptations of the show's first four episodes are available across two volumes in CD and MP3 formats.
 The show's second season premiered on September 17th, 2011 and ended on April 21, 2012.
 A third season of thirteen 22-minute episodes premiered on November 10, 2012 and ended on February 16, 2013.
-The show spawned a movie, My Little Pony Equestria Girls.
+The show spawned a movie, My Little Pony: Equestria Girls.
 Friendship is Magic itself is getting a fourth season of twenty-six 22-minute episodes, which is to premiere on November 23, 2013.
 Fortunately for its prospects, the show has proven very successful with its target audience as well.
-Ironically, some have cited an initial wave of harsh criticism of the show's kids-commercialization aspect with sparking interest in the show, starting with Cartoon Brew's article "The End of the Creator-Driven Era", which caught the attention of /co/note ; and later with Ms. Magazine writing an article titled "My Racist, Homophobic, Smart-Shaming Pony", which generated hundreds of responses including one from the show's creator, Lauren Faust, who has long considered herself a strong feminist.
+Ironically, some have cited an initial wave of harsh criticism of the show's kids-commercialization aspect with sparking interest in the show, starting with Cartoon Brew's article "The End of the Creator-Driven Era", which caught the attention of /co/note ; and later with Ms. Magazine writing an article titled "My Racist, Homophobic, Smart-Shaming Pony", which generated hundreds of responses — including one from the show's creator, Lauren Faust, who has long considered herself a strong feminist.